Investor Relations - Unsolicited Calls

 - Inform the company’s registrar Link Asset Services.
 By phone in the UK: 0871 664 0300, from overseas call +44 (0) 371 664 0300.
 Calls cost 12p per minute plus your phone company’s access charge.
 Calls outside the UK will be charged at the applicable international rate.
 Lines are open between 09:00 – 17:30, Monday to Friday excluding public holidays in England and Wales.
 By email: [email protected]

 - Do not provide any personal details e.g. bank details or full registered address

 - Do not send your share certificate(s) to anyone

 - If the calls persist, hang up

-The FCA also maintains on its website a list of unauthorised overseas firms who have targeted UK investors.
-If you deal with an unauthorised firm, you will not be eligible to receive payment under the Financial Services Compensation Scheme.
+The FCA also maintains on its website a list of unauthorized overseas firms who have targeted UK investors.
+If you deal with an unauthorized firm, you will not be eligible to receive payment under the Financial Services Compensation Scheme.